DHP-stottepakke/pages/pages/dmp_supporting_info/support_07_process_analyse.md

 " %}

 ## About this chapter
-Irrespective of the type and origin of research data, their processing and analyis is a very important step in the reserach process and part of the data lineage/provenance.
-This chapter collects information about tools and infrastructure used and steps undertaken in data processing and analysis.
+Data processing and analysis is a central element in the research process and part of the data lineage/provenance.
+This chapter collects information about tools and infrastructure used as well as asking to clarify steps that will be important for preparation of high-quality FAIR data.

 ## Question-specific guidance